CSC360-Monsoon2026/CSC360-Group-Project-Group-12/methodology/phase-02.md

 ## Approach

-We designed the application using a `BorderPane` layout.
-The JavaFX application contains a `Stage` and `Scene`, with the `BorderPane` used to organize the interface into different sections.

-The top section contains the browser controls such as the URL field and Load button.
-The center section is reserved for the `WebView`, which will provide browser support.
-A Change DOM button is included for the future DOM manipulation functionality.
+We followed a step-by-step approach:

+1. Created the main JavaFX application window using `Stage`.
+2. Created a `Scene` to hold the application interface.
+3. Used `BorderPane` as the main layout container.
+4. Created a `WebView` to provide the browser area.
+5. Created an `HBox` to arrange the buttons horizontally.
+6. Added buttons for different DOM operations.
+7. Placed the `WebView` in the center of the interface.
+8. Placed the button bar at the bottom of the interface.
+9. Connected button actions to JavaFX event handlers.
+10. Tested the complete interface.

 ## UI Structure